TacticalAxis/upskilling-notes/Kong/API Management Roles.md

-Can modify all traffic control logic without affecting API business logic Acts as an API gateway, takes client request, route the right service, passes the response
+Can modify all traffic control logic without affecting API business logic Acts as an API gateway, takes client request, route the right service, passes the response THere there are IP changes etc, config only changes in API management, not all the services